Vinayakteli22/QuoteCraft/README.md

 Open a pull request.

 🙌 Acknowledgements

 API Provider: Special thanks to the API provider for the amazing quotes.
 Internship Team: Grateful for the guidance and mentorship during this project.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-📧 Contact
-Author: Vinayak Teli
-Email: vinayakteli075@gmail.com
-GitHub: Vinayak Teli

 ⭐ If you find this project helpful, don't forget to give it a star!